Before you select the best available UK shampoo bar and hair care bars in the UK you need to know a little bit more about shampoos in general.

 A note for those with fine hair, a conditioner containing a cationic quaternary compound such as ‘Cetrimonium chloride’ is good as well as a mix of proteins (both found in our conditioner bars) as fine hair has a smaller diameter than other hair types and more cuticle, so is more static and fly-away.

-5. The Benefits Of Using A Shampoo Bar Over Conventional Liquid Shampoo.
+5. The Benefits Of Using The Best Shampoo Bar Over Conventional Liquid Shampoo.

-Not only are shampoo bars highly convenient, fitting will into our busy lifestyles, they are easy to travel with and leak-free.
-As they aren’t diluted with huge amounts of water, they are also not bulky or heavy either and of course they are free of plastic, making them a very eco-friendly, contemporary solution.
+Not only are the best shampoo bars highly convenient, and fit well into our busy lifestyles, they are easy to travel with and leak-free.
+As they aren’t diluted with huge amounts of water, they are also not bulky or heavy either and of course, they are free of plastic, making them a very eco-friendly, contemporary solution.
 However, they also need to do the job of a proper shampoo.

-The Solid Bar Company have formulated our shampoo and conditioner bars over the past five years to bring you the best ingredients for your hair and allow you to truly make the permanent switch away from diluted formulations in plastic bottles.
+The Solid Bar Company have formulated their best shampoo and conditioner bars over the past five years to bring you the best ingredients for your hair and allow you to truly make the permanent switch away from diluted formulations in plastic bottles.

 What makes them even more beneficial to liquid shampoos is that shampoo bars can be formulated to cover a whole host of different hair types in one bar in a way you cannot do with a liquid shampoo (which can only use specific, liquid surfactants and limited ingredients which then has to be targeted for specific hair formulations and types, such as curly hair, fine hair, anti-frizz, clarifying, etc.).

-This is because you are able to add so many more emollients to a water-less shampoo bar as well as moisturising butters, BTMS (highly conditioning ingredient) and cetyl alcohol (a vegetable derived emollient that in itself adds moisture and boost any cationic quaternary compound ingredients).
+This is because you can add so many more emollients to a water-less shampoo bar as well as moisturizing butters, BTMS (highly conditioning ingredient), and cetyl alcohol (a vegetable-derived emollient that in itself adds moisture and boost any cationic quaternary compound ingredients).